osmandapp/web/main/docs/user/plugins/weather.md

 ## Weather Widgets

 The [Weather widgets](../widgets/info-widgets.md#-weather-widgets) show the current weather data for the central point on the map.
-Weather widgets are always displayed when the Weather tab is on.
-They also can be placed on the main screen for everyday use.
+Weather widgets are always displayed when the Weather screen is on.
+They also can be placed on the main screen for the chosen profile.
 To activate Weather widgets, use the following path:

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-Menu → Configure screen → Right panel / Left panel → Weather
+*Menu → Configure screen → Right panel / Left panel → Weather*

 ![Weather widgets on Android](@site/static/img/plugins/weather/weather_widgets_1_android.png) ![Weather widgets on Android](@site/static/img/plugins/weather/weather_widgets_2_android.png)